Earth Notes: On Website Technicals (2019-06)Updated 2024-02-08.

 This is an experiment to see if it is possible to dictate a piece while also record

-edit and getting a transcription this may be useful because I've been asked for a pair ofcouple of voice pieces for a walk of the area that a local and member of thelocal person interest in nature such as bats and flowers and trees has asked for
+eding it and getting a transcription.
+T this may be useful because I've been asked for a pair ofcouple of voice pieces for a walk of the area that a local and member of thelocal person interested in nature such as bats and flowers and trees has asked for.

 For those few (~6) pages created significantly ahead of their first publication, I am adding

 dateCreated markup to the page.
 These were typically cases when I wanted to prepare as much as possible ahead of time.

 (Avoided for 'lite' pages to save weight, as only of marginal interest!)

 I asked why Chrome's still-experimental

 loading=lazy was apparently not using the width and height attributes of an image where present, rather than an expensive load of meta data from the first 2kB, and it seems that the team is already on it!

 2019-06-04: downloading and testing "Version 77.0.3814.0 (Official Build) canary (64-bit)" shows it to be vastly improved, eg avoiding any 206s at all, and now quickly loading the things that need to be seen for this page of lots of graphs.